heaven-hm/project-igi-natives/README.md

 ## Modifying this project.
 You can modify the project by focusing on the **Features.cpp** file located in the _DllMainLoop()_ method under the _MENU_SCREEN_INGAME_ section.
 Add your logic for Adding/Removing Buildings/Weapons/A.I etc into the game using the FiberPool task scheduler for thread-safe execution.

+**⚠️ Important Note**: Due to IGI's Windows Message-based architecture, the current FiberPool scheduler relies on `TextPrintDetour()` which only executes when HUD text is being rendered.
+This means task execution may be inconsistent when no UI text is displayed (e.g., when showing knife weapon).
+Consider this limitation when implementing time-sensitive features.

 ## Adding new hashes for Natives.
 Lets say you found new hash for Native now how to add them into project and use them.